Robert-Ndive-tech/PhitexMedikapp/README.md

-# my potfolio
+# Telemedicine react native application
- to create my potfolio
+ To build and practice my skills